chaoss/augur/docs/new-install.md

 curl -i -u augur:password123 -XDELETE http://localhost:15672/api/queues/AugurB/scheduling
 ```

 We provide this functionality to limit, as far as possible, the need for sudo privileges on the Augur operating system user.
-With sudo, you can accomplish the same thing with:
+With sudo, you can accomplish the same thing with (Given a vhost named AugurB [case sensitive]):

 1. To list the queues
 ```